linguisticmind/search-in-subs/README.md

               imal separator are allowed.
 The default <value> is 0.

        -a, --edl-play-after=<value>
               Add a specified amount of time after each segment when  generat‐ ing EDL files. <value> is in seconds.
 Precise values with a dec‐ imal separator are allowed.
 The default <value> is 0.

+       --edl-play-srt-secondary-ext=<value>
+              Specify a custom secondary filename extension for SRT files.
+See also conf_srt_secondary_ext.

-       -f, --edl-save-files-relative[={<path>[/]|<path>/<name>.edl|<name>.edl}]
+       -f, --edl-save[={<path>[/]|<path>/<name>.edl|<name>.edl}]
-              Save EDL files that use relative paths to refer to source files.
+              Save  EDL  files  to  a specified location instead of generating temporary ones.
-              The default value is unset.
-When omitted, the value is ''.

               If <path> is not given, the EDL files are saved to  the  current working  directory.
-If  <name>   is   not   given,   the   name 'search_results.edl' will be used.
+If  <name>  is  not  given, the name set by conf_edl_default_name will be used.

               A '.edl' extension after <name> is required because it serves to distinguish  a  directory  called "<name>" from a name of an EDL file.
 To save to a directory whose name ends in '.edl'  (without specifying "<name>.edl"), add a trailing forward slash ('/') af‐ ter <path>.

-       -F, --edl-save-files-absolute[={<path>[/]|<path>/<name>.edl|<name>.edl}]
+       -F, --edl-no-save
-              Save EDL files that use absolute paths to refer to source files.
-              The default value is unset.
-When omitted, the value is ''.

-              See  -f,  --edl-save-files-relative  for information on usage of
-              <path> and <name> values.

-       --edl-no-save-files
               Do not save EDL files, but  generate  temporary  files  instead.
               This is the default.

-              This     option     disables     -f, --edl-save-files-relative /
-              -F, --edl-save-files-absolute.
+       --edl-save-paths=<value>
+              What  kind of paths to use in saved EDL files to refer to source files.

+              relative
+                     Use relative paths.
+This is the default.

+              absolute
+                     Use absolute paths.

        -d, --edl-save-mkdir
               Create  the  EDL   save   directory   (the   <path>   value   of